This guide outlines the supported number types, required documents, hosting rules, and porting timelines for Hong Kong numbers.

 HK Business Registration certificate

-Must identify the main number and all associated lines
+Hunting Line declaration (must identify the main number and all associated lines; entire number block must be ported)

 ✅ Toll-Free Numbers